dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/fundamentals/styles-templates-overview.md

 ---
 title: Styles and templates
-description: Learn about XAML resources in Windows Presentation Foundation (WPF) for .NET Core.
+description: Learn about XAML resources in Windows Presentation Foundation (WPF) for .NET.
 Understand the types of XAML resources related to styles and themes.
 author: adegeo
 ms.author: adegeo
 ms.date: 09/09/2019